Elizabeth Farrand: Work at the university library

 Farrand began working part-time as an hourly assistant at the library under Andrew Ten Brook in the academic year 1870/71 for $.15 per hour.
 One historian of the library's early years, John Cushman Abbott, has written that, in hiring Farrand and another woman at this time Ten Brook was “a pioneer in a difficult field.”
 In his report to the Regents for the 1870-71 academic year Ten Brook wrote that “two young ladies have also been employed for a portion of the time...to aid in completing and revising the catalog.
 The experiment in the case of these ladies— viz: Miss Mary Pepper and Miss Lizzie Farrand— is decisive in favor of the policy of employing female assistance for some kinds of labor.
 There are indeed some services for which they cannot be called upon— for instance, taking down and replacing books belonging upon the higher shelves, — yet in industry and fidelity, and in quickness and accuracy of perception and execution, they are quite in advance of the average young men who could be obtained, and in consequence of there being fewer remunerative place /sic/ open to females they are ready to do faithful service at a pay much lower.”

 The task of cataloging was important and difficult in these years because at that time there was no accepted system for doing so.
-Melville Dewey's decimal classification system was not published until 1876 and not adopted at the University of Michigan Library until 1897.
+Melvil Dewey's decimal classification system was not published until 1876 and not adopted at the University of Michigan Library until 1897.
 In the meantime the Library used a so-called “fixed” location system, introduced by Ten Brook, organizing shelves and the catalog according to the principle that each book should have a specific fixed place.
 According to Abbott this meant that books were arranged by topic and more or less in chronological order within topic.
 Each time a new book was received, though, the entire section's locations and catalog information had to be redone.
 So it was little surprise that the job of cataloger became important.
 With the encouragement of Davis the Regents appointed Farrand full-time Assistant Librarian, a position normally held by a man and previously held by Davis himself, at an annual salary of $400 in January 1878.
 By June 1878 she was included on the list of "revised" salaries set by the Board at $500 per year.
 In November 1883 her salary was raised to $600 per year.